 **** Unless otherwise specified, all actions in this document apply to the Vision 4.18 server ONLY ****

-Before starting the install, verify that the firewalls are configured to BLOCK all potential ATM traffic to prevent ATMs registering with Vision inadvertently before the system is in a configured state.
+Before starting the installation, verify that the firewalls are configured to BLOCK all potential ATM traffic to prevent ATMs from registering with Vision inadvertently before the system is in a configured state.

-Right click on Vision4x_Installer_v1.6.0.exe and run the setup as administrator.
+Right-click on Vision4x_Installer_v1.6.0.exe and run the setup as administrator.